DreamOfTheRedChamber/system-design-interviews/messageQueue.md

 		5. body: job content
 		6. callback: http url for calling a specific function
 * Timer: Scan delay bucket and put expired jobs into ready queue
-* Delay bucket: A list of ordered queues which store all delayed/reserved jobs (only stores job Id)
+* Delay queue: A list of ordered queues which store all delayed/reserved jobs (only stores job Id)
 * Ready queue: A list of ordered queues which store jobs in Ready state.
 	- Topic: The same category of job collections
+* Response queue: Stores the responses
+* Database: Stores the message content
+* Dispatcher: It will poll the delay queue and move items to the corresponding topic within ready queues if the tasks are ready.
+* Worker: Workers use BLPOP on the ready queue and process the message.
+Once done, the response could be put in a response queue and send to consumer.

 #### Flow chart (In Chinese)